Los Angeles Preliminary Hearing Attorney

 As a defendant you have legal rights that we will make sure you exercise.
 For one, you have a legal right to an attorney, the right to confront and cross examine witnesses, the right to produce defense witnesses, the right to be free from physical restraint, and more rights that our lawyers will break down and explain to you.

-During a prelim, the judge may also make the decision to reduce a felony to a misdemeanor.
-As your criminal attorney, we play a huge part in this and do everything we can to get charges dismissed and/or reduced.
+During a preliminary hearing, the judge may also decide to reduce a felony to a misdemeanor.
+As your criminal attorney, we play a huge part in this and do everything we can to get charges dismissed and reduced.

 Motion to Dismiss